maxgrenderjones/streamutils/docs/api.rst

     :param func: If not `None` (the default), combine until `func` returns `True`
     :param tokens: a stream of things

+.. py:function:: connector(func)

+    Decorator function used to create a ConnectedFunction (which yield a Connector once called)

+    :param func: The function to be wrapped - should either yield items into the pipeline or return an iterable
+    :param tokenskw: The keyword argument that func expects to receive tokens on

 .. py:function:: convert(converters, defaults={}, tokens=None)